Non Refundable Good Faith Deposit required to consider the animal sold

 See other sections on my site with articles about Donkey guardians world wide.
 I need to stop calling donkeys livestock guardians really when they literally are guarding their territory not livestock that they just happen to accept in their territory.
 Your other livestock benefit by the donkeys dislike of k nines...and intruders into their pastures.
 Donkeys make great pets and provide a natural coyote deterrent...win win!

 Besides natural territory protection donkeys are used to plow gardens, pull carts, are ridden used as pack animals on trails, horse companions, are great pets and are great weed eaters.
-Donkeys are better than goats as weed eaters they will even eat dog fennel and cockle burr bushes..they don't bother fences to as a rule and never head butt you or jump on your car like goats!
-And they don't smell or go in rut...and they live to be about 40 I've seen them 45 years old happy healthy.
+Donkeys are used to teach show calves to lead.
+Donkeys are better than goats as weed eaters they will even eat dog fennel and cockle burr bushes..they don't bother fences as a rule and never head butt you or jump on your car like goats!
+And they don't smell or go in rut...and they live to be 40+ yrs.
+I've seen them 45 years old happy healthy.
 Please remember put them in your will they may outlive you if fed proper!

 Donkeys will often poop in one area and on top of each other's poop.
 If my dogs drag up a deer carcass part the donkeys will poop on it!
 You can observe males go poop on area Jenny just pooped or urinated at.
 Marking his territory.
 Lots of people find they are neater than horses as they often poop in one area of their stall.
 I've never had a donkey poop in their water bucket when stalled!
 They are intelligent creatures!